"This is the best machine learning course I've done. Worth every cent."

 Upcoming Cohorts

-Each iteration of the cohort consists of six live sessions plus office hours over three weeks.
+Each iteration of the cohort consists of six live sessions plus three office hours over three weeks.

 Live sessions take place every Monday and Thursday.
 Office hours take place on Wednesdays.
 Every session is recorded.
 You can attend live or watch the recorded version later.